Q: What is the Nigeria Public Relations Week?

 Q: How do I register?

-Registration is online at the NPRW Registration Portal.
-Click here to register: NPRW Registration Portal
+Registration is strictly online via the NPRW 2026 Registration Portal.
+Click here to register.

 Q: Is technology playing a role?

-Yes, an event management app has been secured to make registration & management of delegates seamless before, during, and after the Week.
+Yes.
+A dedicated event management application has been deployed to support seamless registration and efficient delegate management before, during, and after the Week.

 Q: What kind of sessions will be offered?